farithjhg/azure-function-consuming-event-hub/README.md

 # Java Azure Function consuming events from Azure Event Hub

+# Before to run locally

-# Add local.settings.json with your event hub access and Job storage Conecction String
+## Add local.settings.json with your event hub access and Job storage Conecction String

 With the next JSON structure:
 ```yaml